Do All Law Students Go Straight From College to Law School?

 4. Graduate School Work

 Law schools understand that the time between college and law school may be the last opportunity that you have before retirement to do something just for you.
 They won’t hold it against you if you choose to do something unusual before law school.
 A UW graduate recently moved to Colorado to be a ski instructor for a year before attending law school.
 Other people have chosen to travel the world for an extended period before law school.
-While this isn’t necessarily a common path, it is the right fit for some people, and it won’t hurt you in the application process.
+While this isn’t necessarily a common path, it is the right fit for some people who have the resources to do so, and it will not hurt you in the application process.

-This is a common concern among pre-law students, but it is not a good reason to go straight to law school.
-You should not attend law school if your drive to be an attorney isn’t strong enough to motivate you to return to law school after a brief interval away from school.
+This is a common concern among pre-law students but it is not a good reason to go straight to law school.
+You should not attend law school if your drive to be an attorney is not strong enough to motivate you to return to law school after a brief interval away from school.

 Who Should Consider Taking Time Off?

 The decision whether or not to take time between college and law school is a personal one.
 It is your responsibility to weigh the relevant factors and determine whether or not it is in your best interest to go straight to law school.